 Another super nutritious ingredient in this pie recipe is a humble mushroom.
 Mushrooms provide vitamins, minerals and add lots of delicious flavour to this vegetarian pie.
 I used a combination of closed cup and porcini mushrooms (see Note below about the porcini).

 I also used vegetarian sausages, which are a lot leaner than meat sausages.

 A word about vegetarian sausages.
 If you've never used them I strongly recommend you give them a try (look for good quality ones).
 They are delicious, taste quite 'meaty', and are simply ideal to use in pies, stews or casseroles, as they add bulk and loads of flavour.
 If you are trying to eat less meat these sausages make a great starting point - they are so tasty you won't miss the real thing at all!

-How to make vegetarian shepherds pie with sweet potato mash
+How to make vegetarian sausage pie with sweet potato mash

 - Start by preparing the sweet potato mash.